Binnovative-boston/phystech/README.md

 Physical Activity and Technology Hack Day (PhysTech)
 </h1>

 We are a group of students from the New York and Boston areas who are enthusiastic about physical activities.
-We started PhysTech in 2024 because there was no hackathon avaialble at that time for presenting our projects.
+We started PhysTech in 2024 because there was no hackathon available at that time for presenting our projects.

 <!-- fitness and wellbeing